Vidvox/isf-docs/pages/primer/primer_chapter_8.md

 [![[Equation] - Aphex Twin Spectrogram](http://img.youtube.com/vi/M9xMuPWAZW8/0.jpg)](https://www.youtube.com/watch?v=M9xMuPWAZW8&t=330s "Equation")

 Here is the code for making an audio FFT Spectrogram in ISF.
-Note how we are making use of audioFFT inputs, multiple shader passes and persistant buffers.
+Note how we are making use of audioFFT inputs, multiple shader passes and persistent buffers.
 Like with the previous FFT example there are added inputs for controlling the coloring of the output display.
-There is also an option to reset the persistant buffer via the `clear` event.
+There is also an option to reset the persistent buffer via the `clear` event.

 ```
 /*{